bateman/filebotology/README.md

 # filebotology
-An ash script (yes, Synolgy boxes run ash shell not bash) to autosearch for subtitles on a Synology NAS.
+An ash script (yes, Synolgy boxes run ash shell not bash through Busybox) to autosearch for subtitles on a NAS.
 This script relies on [Filebot cli] (http://www.filebot.net/cli.html) capabilities to automate the search of subtitles for your videos stored in your beloved Synology NAS.

 ## Requirements
   * Filebot